Editor’s note: This post was updated on July 13, 2022.

 Regular data backup’s goal is to ensure certain data is protected and/or retrievable in the case of events like corruption and deletion.
 Think about data backup as the basic protection layer.

-Disaster recovery, on the other hand, is more focused around business continuity.
-Let’s say there’s a huge water leak in on the floor above your office, and it seeps down to where your data systems are.
-That could result in a disaster with the potential to disrupt to your organization from able to properly function.
+Disaster recovery, on the other hand, is more focused on business continuity.
+Let’s say there’s a huge water leak on the floor above your office, and it seeps down to where your data systems are.
+That could result in a disaster with the potential to disrupt your organization from being able to properly function.

 Should You Invest in Disaster Recovery Planning?